th3sys/capsule/README.rst

 8. In AWS EC2 Container Services create a Cluster and Container service to run the task definition on a Container instance

+9. Deploy the ``nightwatch.py`` script in AWS Lambda function to monitor and start EC2 Container instance

 *This product includes software developed by Interactive Brokers (https://www.interactivebrokers.com/).*
 *The steps in the Dockerfile have been lifted from http://www.algoeye.com/blog/running-ib-gateway-on-vps/.*